Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 - New source and destination areas.
 Economies such as the UAE and Gulf nations have looked to diversify and build a new economy, requiring millions of workers and

 Compared to the 83% employment rates of intra-regional migration, those coming into the UK from outside the EEA only have employment rates of 68% - the lowest of all groups, natives included.

-##
-A migrant, according to the UN definition, is someone living outside their country of origin for a period of at least a year.

-**Interdependence** is the interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration

-**Globalisation** is the growing integration and interdependence between peoples' lives economically, politically and environmentally.

-**Economic migrants** are those who migrate just for monetary gain, and no other reasons.

-Monetary remittances include money sent from economic migrants back to their home country and their family.
-This is significant for a variety of reasons; firstly, the stability of incomes in LIDCs, which are typically where large numbers of economic migrants emigrate from are improved.
-In addition, money increasingly is worth more for LIDCs - seen in Haiti where 37% of its GDP is from migrants sending home money.

-Migration on a global scale is significant.
-In 2020, there were 291 million people living outside their country of origin.
-Furthermore, of these, 73% were **economic migrants**, showing just how key money is to fuelling global flows of people and ideas.

-> Global migration involves dynamic flows of people between countries, regions and continents

 ## [tbd] Consequences of migration
 When I say "consequences", this includes both positive and negative factors.
 For example, migration creates both stability whilst also may increase inequalities.